openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 |br|

 .. csv-table::
-    :header: "Creating Band Ratios, Indices and Image \nTransformations for use in Classification and Change Detection Analysis",
+    :header: "Creating Band Ratios, Indices and Image \Transformation for use in Classification and Change Detection Analysis",
     :widths: 50, 50

     Software used,